But It’s a Classic! (Looking back at The Cure’s catalog)

 Pornography (1982) – This album immediately leaps out as a jump in sound with drum machines, keyboard and tape loops and no songs under 4 minutes.
-Unlike it’s predecessor they’re able to make all the longer songs interesting all the way through.
-The enhanced production really helps the albums best tracks (“Hanging Garden”) and the guitar work definitely got more interesting in a lot of songs (“A Strange Day”).
+Unlike it’s predecessor they’re able to make all the longer songs enjoyable all the way through.
+The enhanced production helps the albums best tracks (“Hanging Garden”), and the guitar work got more interesting in a lot of songs (“A Strange Day”).
 Despite not really having much for publicly enduring hits, this album feels like the peak of The Cure’s earlier gothier work which defined their overall aesthetic for their career.

-The Cure (2004) – The self titled album takes what Bloodflowers did and sort of goes both directions with it.
-“Lost” kicks things off with the most aggressive Robert Smith I can remember with a harsher twist of the later Cure formula.
-Alternately “The End Of The World” is a cheery single and so far the best song of what the band did over the last couple decades.
-Songs are shorter and everything feels a bit more refined that its predecessor (until maybe the 10 minute closer which wouldn’t feel out of place on Bloodflowers) making it a perfectly good album but still falls into the lower half of the bands discography.
+The Cure (2004) – The self titled album takes what Bloodflowers did, and sort of goes both directions with it.
+“Lost” kicks things off with the most aggressive Robert Smith I can remember, with a harsher twist of the later Cure formula.
+Alternately “The End Of The World” is a cheery single and so far the best song of what the band has done over the last couple decades.
+Songs are shorter, and everything feels a bit more refined that its predecessor (until maybe the 10 minute closer which wouldn’t feel out of place on Bloodflowers) making it a perfectly good album but still falls into the lower half of the bands discography.

 - The Head on the Door

 - Kiss Me, Kiss Me, Kiss Me